Efficient and robust multi-task learning in the brain with modular latent primitives: Appendix

 \subsection{Training details}

-All networks were trained on a single laptop with a 2.7 GHz Quad-Core Intel Core i7 processor and 16GB of working memory using a custom implementation of recurrent neural networks based on JAX \cite{jax2018github}, which is available at \url{https://github.com/dashirn/FAST_RNN_JAX}.
+All networks were trained on a single laptop with the Apple M1 Max processor using a custom implementation of recurrent neural networks based on JAX \cite{jax2018github}.
+The code to train MoLaP networks can be found at \url{https://github.com/dashirn/MoLaP}.
 We used a recurrent neural network (RNN) model with the hyperbolic tangent as the activation function throughout ($\sigma=\tanh$, \autoref{eq:Eq.1}), in accordance with previous approaches to modeling neuroscience tasks \cite{marton_learning_2020,chaisangmongkon_computing_2017,mante_context-dependent_2013}.
 Previous work suggests the dynamics obtained with different activation functions, such as $\tanh$ or $ReLu$, and different network models such as RNNs, GRUs and LSTMs are similar \cite{maheswaranathan_universality_2019}.
 All networks were trained by minimizing the mean squared error using Adam as an optimizer.
-We also compared our results with those obtained from the native implementation of dynamical non-interference \cite{duncker_organizing_2020}, available at \url{https://github.com/LDlabs/seqMultiTaskRNN} under a MIT license, and obtained similar results.
+We used a custom implementation of DNI (\cite{duncker_organizing_2020}) leveraging the same setup as above based on JAX; we also compared our results with those obtained from the native implementation (available at \url{https://github.com/LDlabs/seqMultiTaskRNN} under a MIT license), and obtained similar results.

 We performed a gridsearch over various parameter ranges (\autoref{trainparams-table}), and settled on the parameter combination that worked best across all training paradigms.
-We used a network of $N=350$ units across all tasks and training paradigms.
-This ensured that individual modules trained well, and achieved the highest task performance across all training paradigms.
-The performance we obtained agrees with previously obtained results \cite{duncker_organizing_2020}.
+We used a network of $N=100$ for MoLaP and separate networks, and $N=200$ for DNI.